Shlomo Hillel: Operation Ezra and Nehemiah

 Hillel visited Baghdad again in 1950 to negotiate the mass immigration of the Jews of Iraq, 120,000 of whom were airlifted to Israel in Operation Ezra and Nehemiah between 1950 and 1952.
 On these trips, he disguised himself as either a Frenchman or an Englishman.
 The airlift was made possible through the cooperation of Iran, which was a close ally of Israel at the time.

-Hillel's partner was Ronnie Barnett, a British Jew who worked for Trans-Ocean Airlines.
+Hillel's partner was Ronnie Barnett, a British Jew who worked for Transocean Air Lines.
 While organizing pilgrimages to Mecca, Barnett met the director of a travel agency called Iraq Tours, Abdul Rahman Raouf.
 Barnett and Raouf met in Rome and Hillel came along as "Richard Armstrong."
-Raouf realized that there was money to be made in transporting the Jews out of Iraq, and arranged for the two to meet with the prime minister of Iraq, Tawfiq al-Suweidi, who was a board member of his company.
+Raouf realized that there was money to be made in transporting the Jews out of Iraq, and arranged for the two to meet with the prime minister of Iraq, Tawfiq al-Suwaidi, who was a board member of his company.
 They visited the prime minister at his home.
-Al-Suweidi complained that the illegal emigration of the Jews was harming Iraq because they were probably smuggling out property and leaving without paying their taxes.
+Al-Suwaidi complained that the illegal emigration of the Jews was harming Iraq because they were probably smuggling out property and leaving without paying their taxes.
 According to his estimates, at least 60,000 Jews would leave the country if they could.
 They agreed on a ticket price of 12 dinars (about $48) per ticket.